egison/egison/design/type-pm-compatibility.md

 did not identify which boundary was being audited.

 The outside-core warning path is deliberately separate from strict type errors.
-A construct rejected by the synchronized core path remains an error when the production checker already treats it as an error.
-The warning path is for an Egison extension or compatibility fallback through which the production system proceeds.
+A core construct rejected by the synchronized core path remains an error; it cannot be rescued by enabling a warning-producing rule.
+The warning path records an explicitly witnessed Egison extension through which the production system proceeds.
 A later, independent error may still reject the enclosing expression.

 ## 2. Synchronized two-sorted core path